Ryleigh Davis

 Welcome!

-I am a planetary scientist who uses ultraviolet through mid-infrared spectroscopy to investigate how the surfaces of icy satellites record their formation conditions, radiation history, thermochemical evolution, and interior composition.
+I am a planetary scientist and postdoctoral researcher at UC San Diego working with Prof. Samantha Trumbo.
+I use ultraviolet through mid-infrared spectroscopy to investigate how the surfaces of icy satellites record their formation conditions, radiation history, thermochemical evolution, and interior composition.
 These surfaces preserve complex mixtures of primordial building blocks, endogenic products, and exogenic alteration signatures.
 By combining observations from HST, JWST, and ground-based facilities, I develop multi-wavelength compositional constraints that disentangle these contributions and aim to link observable surface materials to the deeper evolutionary histories of icy worlds.

 Explore my research to learn more about my work, or view my publications and CV.